Meshiest/autocr/README.md

 1. Interfaces with [Crunchy](https://github.com/Godzil/Crunchy) to download shows!
 2. Interfaces with [MyAnimeList](https://myanimelist.net/) to know what you're watching!
 3. Interfaces with [AniChart](http://anichart.net/) to browse airing shows!
+4. Interfaces with [because.moe](https://because.moe/) to search for crunchyroll links!

 The only features that do not require a config file are: `autocr search` and `autocr airing`